-The Group aims to be an enterprise with local roots in the areas where we operate, thereby contributing to all local communities regardless of region and nationality.
+The Group aims to be an enterprise with local roots in the areas where we operate, thereby contributing to all local communities.

 The Group’s goal is to be an attractive employer for both existing and potential employees.